ME Libraries vs TAL Card

 It is free to register for a TAL Card, which you can request from library staff at your home library.
 TAL Card users have access to the same walk-in borrowing privileges as local library card holders.
 Borrowed materials can be returned at any TAL member library.

 Important things to remember about the TAL Card:

 - A separate TAL Card will still be needed to borrow from college and university libraries in-person.

 - When you check items out to a TAL Card user, put a TAL return flag in each item, in case the TAL patron returns the items at their home library instead of at your library or another TRAC library.
-Please contact PLS if you need more TAL Card flags.
+Download & Print Flags

-- More information can be found on The Alberta Library’s TAL Card page.
+- More information can be found on The Alberta Library's TAL Card Template page

 TAL Book Flag

 Books In Transit Labels - Original, Size 1-5/16 x 1-3/8 inch labels (4x7 per page)

 Books In Transit Labels - New, Size 2-5/8 x 1 inch labels